Elysium101/inky-weather/README.md

 1. `fetch_weather.py` fetches updated weather via OpenWeather API.
 2. A temporary HTTP server serves the `web/` folder.
-3. `wkhtmltoimage` renders the dashboard at 1600×960.
+3. `wkhtmltoimage` renders the dashboard at 800 x 480
-4. `show_screenshot.py` downscales, sharpens, applies palette, and displays the image.
+4. `show_screenshot.py` applies palette, and displays the image.
 5. A cron job runs this process every 3 hours.